jun7/wyeb/README.md

 / [History](https://github.com/jun7/wyeb/wiki/img/history.png)

 ### Installation
-depends 'webkit2gtk' 'discount' 'perl-file-mimeinfo' //on arch linux
+depends are 'webkit2gtk' 'discount' 'perl-file-mimeinfo' //on arch linux

 'discount(markdown)' 'perl-file-mimeinfo' are used only in main.conf